Clinical editors: Drew Bertagnolli, PhD, Megan Dodson, PA

 At One Medical, we believe your mental health is just as important as your physical health.
 We’ve incorporated mental health care into our standard primary care model, and our providers can effectively screen, diagnose, and treat everything from day-to-day stress to major depression.

-With our dedicated mental health visit (done over video chat), our PCPs have the time to discuss your mental health, identify issues and develop a personalized care plan, tailored to your specific needs — whether that’s lifestyle changes, medication, one of our mental health programs, or a referral to a specialist.
+With our dedicated mental health visit (done over a scheduled remote visit), our PCPs have the time to discuss your mental health, identify issues and develop a personalized care plan, tailored to your specific needs — whether that’s lifestyle changes, medication, one of our mental health programs, or a referral to a specialist.
 As specialists like therapists and psychiatrists can be expensive and often have long waits for appointments, starting with a primary care provider as your initial point of entry can save you time and money, as well as help you get the care you need quicker.
 If you need or want more specialized care, we have a curated referral network of therapists and psychiatrists who we know and trust that we can send you to.

 At One Medical, we want to normalize going to your primary care provider for more than just physical ailments.
 Have questions about your mental health?
 Schedule a remote mental health visit with one of our providers today.